COURS.

 After participating in this course, you will be able to:

-• Know the major components and subsystems of various types of diesel engines
+• Identify the major components and subsystems of various types of diesel engines.

-• Examine the applications, performance and economics of diesel engine generation plants
+• Evaluate the applications, performance, and economics of diesel engine generation plants.

-• Understand various equipment for diesel engine monitoring and control mechanisms, generators, and auxiliaries
+• Utilize various equipment for monitoring and controlling diesel engines, generators, and auxiliaries.

-• Discover the maintenance required for diesel engine generators to minimize their operating cost and maximize efficiency, reliability and longevity
+• Implement maintenance strategies for diesel engine generators to minimize operating costs and maximize efficiency, reliability, and longevity.

-• Increase your knowledge of predictive and preventive maintenance and reliability
+• Enhance your expertise in predictive and preventive maintenance to improve the reliability of diesel engine systems.

 Description